The Mandibular Division of the Trigeminal Nerve (CNV3)

 Sensory Functions

-These functions are distributed between the four branches of the nerve, as described above.
+Sensory innervation is distributed between the terminal branches of the nerve as follows:

 Fig 4 - Cutaneous innervation to the head and neck.